matthiask/django-admin-ordering/README.rst

         # You may optionally hide the ordering field in the changelist:
         # ordering_field_hide_input = False

+        # You may optionally add up/down arrows to reorder by click instead of dragging:
+        # ordering_field_up_down_arrows = True

         # The ordering field can optionally be automatically renumbered when
         # the page loads.
 This may be useful if you have existing data which
         # isn't ordered yet.